 1.5 v Joule Thief Circuit

-This 1.5 V Joule Thief circuit allows you to drive a LED.
-The circuit do not use a toroid, so it can not handle a blue or white high intensity LEDs.
+This 1.5 V Joule Thief circuit allows you to light up a LED.
+The circuit do not use a toroid coil, so it can not handle a blue or white high intensity LEDs.

 Remember that normally the red LEDs light up, barely acceptable way, when there is a minimum of 1.5 volts at its terminals.